Practical Information

 - Crisan Demetrescu (Institute of Geodynamics, Romanian Academy)

-- Dragan Roša (Zagreb Astrronomical Observatory, Croatia)
+- Dragan Roša (Zagreb Astronomical Observatory, Croatia)

 - Jean-Pierre Rozelot (Université Côte d’Azur)